 VFL server:

 - An NWDAF acting as VFL server discovers and selects VFL client(s) (NWDAF(s) and/or AF(s)) to participate in a VFL procedure.

+- An AF acting as VFL server discovers and selects VFL client(s) (i.e. NWDAF(s)) to participate in a VFL procedure.

 Editor's note: Support for AF acting as VFL server selecting multiple NWDAFs is FFS.

+- VFL server sends a list of target samples (e.g. UE IDs) and optionally the required features in the feature profile to the VFL clients.

+- requests VFL clients to report the supported samples and optionally the supported features.

+- performs the sample and optionally feature alignment based on the supported samples and optionally the supported features of VFL clients.

-- requests VFL clients to do local ML model training for an Analytic ID, it assigns VFL model correlation ID, and it requests to report intermediate results.
+- requests VFL clients to do local ML model training for an Analytic ID, it assigns VFL model correlation ID, and it requests to report intermediate training results.

-- aggregates intermediate results from VFL client(s) and computes intermediate training results (e.g. gradient information, loss information) for updating its own local ML Model and the ML Models of VFL clients during the VFL training process and sends the intermediate training results towards VFL clients involved in the joint VFL training process.
+- aggregates intermediate training results from VFL client(s) and computes intermediate training information (e.g. gradient information, loss information) for updating its own local ML Model and the ML Models of VFL clients during the VFL training process and sends the intermediate training information towards VFL clients involved in the joint VFL training process.

 - It initiates the VFL inference process using VFL model correlation ID.